Gustash/DbdPerkTool/docs/help.md

 ## How can I install the default icons again?
 I don't want custom icons anymore!
 You can either click on Install Default Icons in the Toolbox and install that pack, or delete the DBD UI/Icons directory.

+## I'm having an error uploading my pack!
+The pack upload is admittedly a bit finicky -- if you get any sort of weird error I've found that it sometimes helps to run all of your image files through [PNG Gauntlet](https://pnggauntlet.com/).
+This will do two things:

+1. Ensure your files are absolutely correct PNG format
+2. Make them a bit smaller/optimize them